makinacorpus/drupalindustry.recipe.drush/README.txt

   Defaults to part name.

 directory
   Base directory.
-Used to determine default values for some other options.
+Used to determine default values for some other options:

+  * drupal-root

   Defaults to buildout's directory.

 url